 Loan Forgiveness.
 The entire principal amount of the borrower's PPP loan, including any accrued interest, is eligible to be reduced by the loan forgiveness amount under the PPP so long as employee and compensation levels of the business are maintained.
-The loan forgiveness amount is equal to the sum of all Payroll Costs and Authorized Non-Payroll Costs incurred by the borrower during the eight-week cover period following the date the PPP loan proceeds are disbursed, provided, however, that not more than 25% of the loan forgiveness amount may be attributable to Authorized Non-Payroll Costs (or, in other words, at least 75% of the loan forgiveness amount is capped at an amount equal to eight weeks' worth of 2019 net profit (excluding any qualified sick leave that is claimed under the Families First Coronavirus Response Act).
+The loan forgiveness amount is equal to the sum of all Payroll Costs and Authorized Non-Payroll Costs incurred by the borrower during the eight-week cover period following the date the PPP loan proceeds are disbursed, provided, however, that not more than 25% of the loan forgiveness amount may be attributable to Authorized Non-Payroll Costs (or, in other words, at least 75% of the loan forgiveness amount must be attributable to Payroll Costs).
+For self-employed individuals, their loan forgiveness amount is capped at an amount equal to eight weeks' worth of 2019 net profit (excluding any qualified sick leave that is claimed under the Families First Coronavirus Response Act).